 Before you compare home improvement loans, think about:

 How much you need: Only borrow enough to cover the cost of your home improvements to avoid paying any unnecessary interest on your loan.

 What you can afford to pay monthly: The term of your loan will affect how much you pay back each month.
-The longer the term, the cheaper your loan repayments, but the more you'll pay in interest overall.
+Use our loan calculator to check how much your repayments could be.

 This comparison only shows personal unsecured loans, which you can apply for without needing to secure it against your property.

 If you own your home, you could apply for a secured loan instead.

 If you're considering a loan for making home improvements, it's a good idea to know how much the renovation is going to cost.
 Also, check your monthly outgoings and whether you can afford the cost of repayments plus interest.”Salman Haqqi, Loans expert